A guide to stopping distances

 You simply choose a fixed point on the road ahead and watch as the vehicle in front passes that point.
 You should make sure it’s two seconds or more before you pass the same point.
 If it is less, you are probably too close to the car in front.

-Don’t forget that stopping distance in rain or wet weather doubles, so you should double the time you leave making it four-seconds instead in two.
+Don’t forget that stopping distance in rain or wet weather doubles, so you should double the time you leave making it four seconds instead of two.

 Factors affecting stopping distances

-As mentioned previously there are various factors which can affect stopping distances and it is important you understand these to ensure you take appropriate action.
+As mentioned previously there are various factors which can affect stopping distances and you must understand these to ensure you take appropriate action.

 Weather